 The biggest single supply chain theme in the news these last months has been transparency.

 The pace of change in retail is accelerating fast.
 Every consultant is preaching omni-channel.
+Never has it been more essential to have the right technology to be able to manage this additional complexity.

 Though German business has earned an enviable reputation for efficiency, a new study shows that their supply chains often don’t run entirely smoothly.